a-synchronous/rubico/README.md

 // { a: [1, 1], b: [4, 4], c: [9, 9] }
 ```

-The rubico operators act on a wide range of vanilla JavaScript types to create declarative, extensible, and async-enabled function compositions.
+The rubico operators are versatile and act on a wide range of vanilla JavaScript types to create declarative, extensible, and async-enabled function compositions.
+The same operator `map` can act on an array and also act on a `Map` data structure.

 ```javascript [playground]
 const { pipe, tap, map, filter } = rubico